Optimizing an online booking process

 ITERATIONS

 After narrowing in on search functionality, we jumped into ideating website improvements.
-We ran an ideation session with 15 class members to get our ideas on paper and create lo-fidelity prototypes.
+We ran an ideation session with 15 participants to get our ideas on paper and create lo-fidelity prototypes.
 My team created and presented 16 mid-fidelity prototypes to our client, after which we guided her through a prioritization exercise to narrow these down to 7 which would become part of our final recommendations.

 Lo-fidelity prototype exercise